chiprunner1995/PoshSemanticVersion/README.md

 # SemanticVersion

-Work with Semantic Version numbers in PowerShell
+Functions for working with Semantic Version numbers in PowerShell.